 In savory dishes, a pinch of sugar helps to round out and balance the flavors without making the dish itself sweet.
-So, if you’re cooking something savory, add a little bit of sweetness and notice how the flavor improves.
+So, if you’re cooking something savory, add a small amount of sugar and notice how the flavor improves.

 Salt brings out the natural flavors In whatever you add it to, making it one of the most important staples in every kitchen.
 Check out my quick guide to cooking with salt about the differences between salt varieties and when to use each one.

 Ingredients like lemon juice or vinegar are sour on their own, but can really brighten up a dish.
 The acidity is rounded out with the uses of salt, sweet, and bitter.

 If something tastes dull, even if it’s seasoned well, it’s most likely missing the sour/acid component.
-When this happens, add a little acid (this could be lemon juice, lime juice, apple cider vinegar, red wine vinegar, white wine, etc.) and watch (taste) the dish come to life.
+When this happens, add a little acid (this could be lemon juice, lime juice, apple cider vinegar, red wine vinegar, white wine, etc.) and taste the difference it makes.

-As humans, we are the most sensitive to bitterness.
+As humans, we're the most sensitive to bitterness.
 We often can recognize it, even in small amounts.
-However, it’s necessary for balancing out the sweetness and can cut through the richness in a dish.
+However, it’s necessary for balancing out the sweetness and can cut through the richness of a dish.

 Examples of bitter foods are black pepper, arugula, radish, cocoa powder, and mustard.